 Of the detection and replacement methods tested, replacing all vectors based on measuring vector magnitude statistics was found to be most effective due to the overall smoothness of the output.
-From an aesthetic point of view, it is advantageous because replacing the entire frame does not result in the discontinuities which are present in Figs. 7.20a - 7.20c at the boundaries of regions where vectors are being replaced.
+From an aesthetic point of view, it is advantageous because replacing the entire frame does not result in the discontinuities which are present in the other partial replacement methods at the boundaries of regions where vectors are being replaced.